2511674586/withLinux/README.md

-# with Linux
+# With Linux - Brief HOWTO?

-Linux journal, including skills, little tricks, etc,
-which is in the style of keyword-expanding.
+Linux tricks, hints, etc, most of which are in the style of keyword-expanding.

-Many contents are related to [Debian](https://www.debian.org).
-Many of them also work well on Ubuntu, Mint, etc.
+They are based on [Debian](https://www.debian.org).
+Some may work on Ubuntu, Mint etc.

-Issue me if encountered any problem.
+Issue me if encountered any problem. keep updating.

-keep updating.

 ## Index : contents
 1. [Installing Linux](./install)